Innovative Ideas in Test and Evaluation

 - Image quality

-- Durability in heat, cold, and water • Ease of use
+- Durability in heat, cold, and water

-- Performance in live burn
+- Performance in a live burn

 In addition to these testing areas, some departments are bringing innovative ideas to their T&E practices for thermal imagers.
 Check out some of the ideas below.